 F1 _ S1 +-------+ In+ +--------+ HV+ V+ o----_ ---/ ---+--| LM317 |--+------+-----+-------| |-------+ 1A Power | +-------+ | | | | | | | | A / | / R3 | | / Rb | | \ R1 | \ 500 | 9 VDC | \ 150K | | / 240 | / | HeNe | / _|_ C1 | | +_|_ C2 | | Laser | | Tube+ --- .1 +------+ --- 10 | | Power | .-|-. | uF | - | uF | Power | Supply | | | | \ R2 | __|__ IL1 | Brick | | | LT1 | / 1.5K | _\_/_ LED | | | | | \ | | | | ||_|| | | | | Gnd | | HV- '-|-' V- o--------------+------+-------------+-----+-------| |-------+ Tube- +--------+It may be easier to locate a 12 VAC, 1 A wall transformer since these were commonly used to power older obsolete modems.
 In this case, add a bridge rectifier and a 5,000 to 10,000 uF, 25 V filter capacitor to the input.

 WARNING: Double check polarity before powering a laser.
 The unit I first received had the HV polarity reversed from the hand printed labels.
-I sent if back and they simply stuck new labels over the old ones. :)
+I sent if back and they simply stuck new labels over the old ones and returned it. :)

 This particular brick can be wired for either 115 VAC or 230 VAC operation and includes an 'enable' input which must be pulled up to turn on the tube (thus the 9 V battery visible in the photo).
 Likewise, rather than using a separate power supply just for this, I provided a battery holder with 4 AA cells.
 Even old tired decrepit ones work fine in this application!
 The only other parts I added were the line cord, power switch, fuse, light, and enable switch.
 Everything is mounted on a nice wooden frame painted flat black. :)